 Please check the validity of your test score and make arrangements for a new language test well in advance, if necessary.
 Also note that the language skill requirements may have changed from the previous application periods.

 Applicants with a bachelor’s degree from a programme given in Finnish or Swedish

 If you have a bachelor’s degree from a Finnish university or university of applied sciences, you can be exempted from the language requirements if you have demonstrated language skills in the English language according to the requirements within your degree (applied to degree programmes given in Finnish and Swedish).

 Applicants who have received their secondary or university education in English

-If you have received your secondary or university education in English you still must prove your knowledge of English by submitting one of the test scores listed above (IELTS, PTE Academic or TOEFL).
+If you have received your secondary or university education in English you still must prove your knowledge of English by submitting one of the test scores listed above (IELTS, PTE Academic, TOEFL, C1 or C2).

 You can be excempted from this rule if you have completed a Bachelor’s or Master’s degree with English as the language of instruction, in a university or university level institution in one of the following countries:

 - New Zealand

 - the United Kingdom